davidcarbonis/brunel-nTuples/README.md

 Alexander.

 N.B.
 As Run 2 MC seems to use Pythia 8 for generation, the old status codes have been updated from those used in Pythia 6.
 This WILL affect the output.
 Double check generator used if running over old data.
+Status code for gen level is saved.
+Worth noting that other occasions where status code is checked, these varaibles are not saved to the final root nTuple output.